School of Life Sciences

 It is my great pleasure to welcome you to the School of Life Sciences.
 Now that you are a member of Keele University you are entering on one of the most exciting times of your life and I hope that you will take full advantage of all the opportunities you will be offered over the next three or four years.
 Certainly, you will learn a whole range of academic and practical skills that will be of value not only in your studies and future career, but in your whole life.

 Many students find that the Biology field course part is one of the most enjoyable and memorable parts of the Biology programme.
 The field course is the practical part of the Level 5 module ‘Life at the Extremes’ and it is your chance to visit some local extreme environments in Anglesey, off the coast of North Wales.
-It is provisionally scheduled to take place from 11th to 14th June 2018.
+It is provisionally scheduled to take place from 29th June - 7th July.
 Please keep these dates free of other commitments as this field course is a compulsory part of the Biology programme.
 More information will be provided about this field course during your first year.

 My colleagues and I look forward to meeting you at the start of the new academic year and we hope that you will enjoy your time at Keele.